resupplyfi/resupply/README.md

 ## Overview

 Resupply is a CDP-based stablecoin protocol that enables users to maximize yield on their stablecoin lending positions.
-Users can deposit crvUSD or frxUSD as collateral to mint reUSD while their collateral continues earning yield from Curve Lend or Frax Lend.

 ## Development Setup